NTUA-Edge-Robotics/YoloAccuracy/README.md

 # YoloBenchmarker

-The project aims to benchmark the performance of [YOLO](https://pjreddie.com/darknet/yolo/) using [JPEG XL](https://jpeg.org/jpegxl/).
+The project aims to benchmark the performance of [YOLOv5](https://github.com/ultralytics/yolov5) using [libjxl](https://github.com/libjxl/libjxl).

 ## Installation